-Information MN/IN/ Subject Bulletin No. YN No. 183 MN62 MARPOL Annex VI - global fuel oil sulphur limit 184 MN83 Requirements for maintenance, thorough examination, operational testing, overhaul and repair of lifeboats and rescue boats, launching appliances and release gear (MSC.402(96)) 185 - Withdrawn The documer elow were not previously issued as Information Bulletins but are ess. - MN07 Inventory of Hazardous Materials - Statements of Compliance - MN10 MARPOL Electronic Record Books - MN41 Medical Stores - MN76 Cargo ship Extended Drydocking Scheme - MN95 Cyber Security - MN96 Remote Statutory Surveys, Audits and Inspections (On Hold) - MN97 Excursion Boats - MN98 Bahamas Yacht Codes - MN99 Survey requirements for small passenger ships (to be issued) - MN100 The Merchant Shipping (Load Lines) Regulations 2023 (to be issued) - MN101 The Merchant Shipping (Tonnage) Regulations 2023 (to be issued) - MN102 International Code of Safety for Ships Carrying Industrial Personnel (IP Code) - MN103 Code of Safety for Special Purpose Ships (SPS Code) (to be issued) - MN104 MARPOL Annex VI Regulation 13 and NOx Code (to be issued) - MN105 MARPOL Annex VI - Emission Abatement Technology (to be issued) - MN106 MARPOL Annex VI Regulations 22-25 (EEDI, EEXI) (to be issued)
+Information MN/IN/ Subject Bulletin No. YN No. 183 MN62 MARPOL Annex VI - global fuel oil sulphur limit 184 MN83 Requirements for maintenance, thorough examination, operational testing, overhaul and repair of lifeboats and rescue boats, launching appliances and release gear (MSC.402(96)) Withdrawn 185 The documents listed below were not previously issued as Information Bulletins but are included for completeness.
+MN07 Inventory of Hazardous Materials - Statements of Compliance MN10 MARPOL Electronic Record Books MN41 Medical Stores MN76 Cargo ship Extended Drydocking Scheme MN95 Cyber Security Remote Statutory Surveys, Audits and Inspections (On Hold) MN96 Excursion Boats MN97 MN98 Bahamas Yacht Codes MN99 Survey requirements for small passenger ships (to be issued) MN100 The Merchant Shipping (Load Lines) Regulations 2023 (to be issued) MN101 The Merchant Shipping (Tonnage) Regulations 2023 (to be issued) MN102 International Code of Safety for Ships Carrying Industrial Personnel (IP Code) MN103 Code of Safety for Special Purpose Ships (SPS Code) MARPOL Annex VI Regulation 13 and NOx Code (to be issued) MN104 MN105 MARPOL Annex VI - Emission Abatement Technology (to be issued) MN106 MARPOL Annex VI Regulations 22-25 (EEDI, EEXI) (to be issued)

 Information MN/IN/ Subject

 Bulletin No. YN No.

 - MN107 International Convention on the Control of Harmful Anti-Fouling Systems on Ships, 2001 (to be issued)

+MN108 Lifting Appliances and Anchor Handling Winches

+MN109 Distress signals and prevention of collisions

 - IN14 Port State Control - Recurring Deficiencies

 - IN16 Passenger operations (COVID19)

 - IN17 Calculation of minimum wages

 - IN18 Pilot boarding arrangements

 - IN19 Minimum Requirements for Seafarer Photographs and Signatures

 - IN20 Marriage on Bahamian ships

 - IN21 EyeSea App

 - IN22 Guidance on Completion of DMLC Part I (to be issued)

 - IN23 Bahamas Investigation Portal

 - IN24 BORIS: Guidance on seafarer applications (to be issued)

 - IN25 CIC in pilot transfer arrangements 2021 - Results analysis report

 - IN26 Flagging of seafarers (to be issued)

+IN27 Crew Accommodation Guidance

+IN28 Shipboard preparedness for emergency steering in Port Hedland

+IN29 Approved Aviation Inspection Bodies